Lesson 5 of5

 Return depicted as a second exodus

-The exodus is recalled when the Babylonians provide the returnees with silver, gold, and other gifts (Ezra 1:4, 6), much as the Egyptians had done (Exodus 3:21-22; 11:2; 12:35-36); the “freewill offering” of materials for the rebuilding of the temple in Ezra 2:68-69 recalls a similar response for the erection of the tent of meeting in Exodus 35:21-29.
+The Exodus is recalled when the Babylonians provide the returnees with silver, gold, and other gifts (Ezra 1:4, 6), much as the Egyptians had done (Exodus 3:21-22; 11:2; 12:35-36); the “freewill offering” of materials for the rebuilding of the temple in Ezra 2:68-69 recalls a similar response for the erection of the tent of meeting in Exodus 35:21-29.
 The use of the passive verb (a technical term for “the exodus”) in the phrase “when the exiles were brought up from Babylonia to Jerusalem” (Ezra 1:11b, emphasis added) recalls God’s words to Moses at the first exodus: “Go, leave this place, you and the people whom you have brought up out of the land of Egypt” (Exodus 33:1a, emphasis added).
-Ezra’s decision to leave on the “first day of the first month” (Ezra 7:9) is another allusion to the exodus.
-Second Isaiah also spoke of the return as a second exodus with similar vocabulary (43:14-21; 48:20-21; 51:10-11; 52:12).
+Ezra’s decision to leave on the “first day of the first month” (Ezra 7:9) is another allusion to the Exodus (Exodus 40:2).
+Second Isaiah also spoke of the return as a second exodus with similar vocabulary (Isaiah 43:14-21; 48:20-21; 51:10-11; 52:12).

 Separation

 Ezra-Nehemiah sees the community as a holy people situated in a holy city (Ezra 8:28; 9:8).
-Ezra 7-10 emphasize that the true people of God were those Judeans who had returned from Babylonian exile and their descendants.
+Ezra 7-10 emphasizes that the true people of God were those Judeans who had returned from Babylonian exile and their descendants.
 Thus, the people are called to separate themselves from the other nations (6:21; 9:1; 10:11) or they will be separated (NRSV, “banned from,” but the same Hebrew verb) from the congregation of the exiles (Ezra 10:8).
 This call for separation already appears in Ezra 1-6 when the overtures of foreign worshipers of Yahweh are rejected (4:1-3).
 Noteworthy for its apparent lessening of such strictures is the welcoming of other Judeans who were willing to adopt the beliefs of the returnees in 6:21.
 The most graphic example of separation occurs in the matter of mixed marriages.